xinzhan/core-services.en/help/interface/search-experience-cloud.md

 {style="table-layout:auto"}

-## Not finding the expected result or getting too many results?
+## Can't find it?

 Try these tips:

 * Enter a more specific search term
 * Check the spelling
 * Try to write the complete search term
-* Make sure you have the permissions for the object, you are searching for
+* Make sure you have the permissions to objects you search for